S-W-I/swi-backend/README.md

 ### Introduction

-SWI is a browser integrated development ecosystem for the Solana blockchain allowing for editing and deployment of smart contracts.
+SWI is a browser integrated development environment for the Solana blockchain allowing for editing and compiling of smart contracts.

 ### Tutorial